zzzchong/ECR_Retreat_mid_year_2018/README.md

 2. **For Industry Affililate Members** - ACEMS will cover the workhsop and catering costs.
 Please make your own arrangements for accomodation and travel is required.

 ## Location
-The Retreat will be held at the University of Melbourne Parkville campus and will kick-off in the Staff tea room of the Peter Hall building within the School of Mathematical Sciences.
-A map to the Peter Hall building can be found [here](https://maps.unimelb.edu.au/parkville/building/160).
+The Retreat will be held at Thorquay.